LiboMa/Mbit-devops-guideline/README.md

 # MBiT DevOps Guidelines & Plans
 TO DO LIST
-Version 0.1, last update 2018.5.20
+Version 0.1, last update 2018.5.20.
-This is the devops basedline for Phase 1, this documentation aimed to guide our dev and operations to build up a
+Devops basedline for Phase 1, this documentation aimed to build up a

 - High Availibility for Business Projects
 - Security & Robust applications
 - Bubost go-live Baseline
 - Daily Operation Baseline

-Following Parts are the core funtions of DevOps
+Following Parts are the core funtions of DevOps:

 ### CI/CD
 #### CI (Git, Jekins)